vectordotdev/vector/docs/usage/configuration/sinks/README.md

 ### Buffers vs. Batches

 For sinks that batch and flush it's helpful to understand the difference between buffers and batches within Vector.
 Batches represent the batched payload being sent to the downstream service while [buffers](buffer.md) represent the internal data buffer Vector uses for each sink.
 More detailed descriptions are as follows.

-#### Buffers

-Vector couples [buffers](buffer.md) with each sink, this offers [a number of advantages](buffer.md#coupled-with-sinks) over a single shared global buffer.
-In general, you should [configure your sink's buffer](buffer.md) to exceed the batch size (if your sink has a batch).
-This is especially true when using [on-disk](buffer.md#in-memory-or-on-disk) buffers, as it ensures data is not lost in the event of restarts.

 #### Batches